victorvalim/start-law/README.md

-An application used to filter and view data from a database as a admin user, based on user preference, built with React, Redux, Styled Components, Recharts and CSS.
+An application used to filter and view data from a database as an admin user, based on user preference, built with React, Redux, Styled Components, Recharts and CSS.

 ## Project Status